CoReACTER/coreacter.github.io/posts/20241204_ethical_foundations_0.md

 - To what extent should chemical research or other labor in the chemical sciences be automated?
 - Is it ever ethical to use large language models or other "AI" tools in the chemical sciences?
 If so, what are the users' obligations?
 - What ethical responsibilities do chemical scientists today hold for the wrongdoing and mistakes of past chemical scientists?
-- How are chemical standards and references designed?
+- How should chemical standards and references be designed?
 What are the dangers of standards?
 - To what extent and under what conditions is it ethical for a chemical scientist to study problems that do not address significant societal problems?
 - What role should competition, prestige, and glory have in (chemical) science, particularly in the research setting?
 Is competition compatible with the goals of (chemical) science?
 - What are the standards for chemical harm?
 Can disclosing a molecule, material, or reaction be a form of harm in and of itself?
 What is "due diligence" in the context of chemical science; that is, when has a chemical scientist done enough to ensure that their work will cause as little harm as possible or will bring about as much benefit as possible?
 Is it ethical to make a "bad" process or compound (*e.g.*, the extremely energy-intensive Haber-Bosch process) more efficacious/less harmful, or is it only moral to design alternatives that are not harmful?